sagemath/sagewiki_to_gh-2022-10-10/reu/2011/schedule.md

 == Monday, July 4 ==

   * Here is a table listing some new curves found by twisting the ones in our original list: [[attachment:new_curves_via_twist.txt]].
 Still need to check if any in the table are isomorphic or isogenous to each other.
+There are not too many in the list, but it was created by twisting our known curves by x + ya, where x and y only vary between -5 and 5, so there is potential for more.

 == Tuesday, July 5 ==